 RTS Charlotte offers its Master of Arts program in both Traditional and Summer/Winter intensive tracks.
 Traditional students enjoy being part of the campus community and complete their degree through traditional semesters.

 Summer/Winter students come to the Charlotte campus for two weeks each Summer and Winter to take intensive counseling courses.
-The Bible and theology requirements can be fulfilled either through RTS Distance Education or any RTS campus during the Fall and Spring.
+The Bible and theology requirements can be fulfilled through a combination of additional RTS Charlotte courses, RTS Distance Education courses, and courses at any other RTS campus during the Fall and Spring (normal residency requirements apply).
 This program allows students to remain in their church, ministry, or vocation and still complete their counseling degree.

 - The seminary must have on file official transcripts showing that the student holds a baccalaureate degree or its foreign equivalent.